Swirrl/drafter/README.md

 Any supported graph serialisation can be selected by setting the accept header to the desired mime/type e.g. `application/n-triples`.

+Each of these endpoints should additionally support all of the behaviours and options of the endpoints that they wrap.
+For example the drafts dumps end point will inherit support of the drafts endpoint `union-with-live` parameter.

 Data Model
 ==========